rprops/Ramlibacter--CW/Analysis.md

 ```

-# 9. PosiGene analysis for identifying genes under positive selection in the Limnohabitans MAG
+# 9. PosiGene analysis for identifying genes under positive selection in the Ramlibacter sp.
+MAG

 Unrooted phylogenomic tree used in codeML analysis.
 Green branch indicates the genome for which PSG were tested.